 The app uses gamification elements that get you addicted to learning in a good way.
 You play for points, rewards, and badges, which you can then compare to other users in the app.
 This element of competition has been shown by social scientists to be a particularly effective way to maintain your levels of motivation.

 It is time to say goodbye to your brick-and-mortar learning style.
-Simya Solutions Ling App will provide you with fun mini-games and quizzes to help you learn a new language quickly.
+The Ling app will provide you with fun mini-games and quizzes to help you learn a new language quickly.

-In addition, the Ling App includes comprehensive grammatical guidelines and videos to assist you in mastering the language.
-So, download now and start learning the Latvian language.
+In addition, the Ling app includes comprehensive grammatical guidelines and videos to assist you in mastering the language.
+So, download the app on the Play Store or App Store now and start learning the Latvian language.